incubyte/incubyte.github.io/content/blog/ruby-boolean.md

 irb> what the heck ruby
 (irb):in `<main>': undefined local variable or method `ruby' for main (NameError)

 ```

 Not knowing what is happening, you go ahead and change `alive` to take boolean values - `true` and `false` and sure enough, that solves the issue.
-You avert the risk of life and become increasingly curious about this.
+You avert the risk on your life and become increasingly curious about this.

-> What is the point of 0 or 1 or any number to be accepted where there should be a boolean if everything is going to be evaluated to `true`?
+> **What is the point of 0 or 1 or any number to be accepted for a boolean parameter if everything is going to be evaluated to `true`?**
->Why is only `true` and `false` actually `true` and `false` respectively?
+> Why is only `true` and `false` actually `true` and `false` respectively?

 In other higher languages such as Python, `0` is treated as `False` and `1` as `True` because `bool` is a subclass of `int`.
 So it's not that the integers are evaluated to boolean values but integers have the boolean value.